Azeol/Mapper-ToF-with-VIO/README.md

 - Transfering data from FPGA to PC to handle the VIO and map in real time
 - Generating the fused and interpolated 3D point cloud

-Example of 3D could point from a ToF LiDAR taken from the internet
+Example of 3D cloud point from a ToF LiDAR taken from the internet
 ![alt text](images/LiDARexample.png)

 ## Project Architectures